-If you already searched attractions in Seoul, you might have seen a lot of photos taken in Bukchon Hanok Village and Gyeongbokgung Palace.
-Through this beautiful time travel, you may fall in love with Korean traditional culture and beauty.
-After a long walk of Korean history, don’t forget to visit a Korean traditional cafe and see the handmade souvenir items in Insadong.
+If you already researched attractions in Seoul, you might have seen a lot of photos taken in Bukchon Hanok Village and Gyeongbokgung Palace.
+Firstly through this beautiful time travel, you will fall in love with Korean traditional culture and beauty.
+Secondly, after a long walk through Korean history, don’t forget to visit a Korean traditional cafe and see the handmade souvenir items in Insadong.

 A Day for Shopping and Korean Street Foods